rutgerklamer/ProgrammingChallenges/README.md

 I started this repository using only C++ but that got boring quite quickly, So I've decided to add more languages to the list

+Some of those challenges aren't written very well, So don't use this to stud.
+But I think they are fine for inspiration.

+All challenges are public domain.

 Here is a list given in the order in which I made them

 | Challenge | C++ | Javascript | Python | Brainfuck |